 Place the hold-down screws into the grooves along the front, back and sides of the sink tip.
 Flip the sink over and lay it in place over the counter hole, making sure the faucets are well placed in the holes and at the back of the counter.

 After placing the sink in the counter, do a run check with your hands to ensure that the sink is well positioned and firm.
 Ensure there’s a tight seal between the sink and the counter.

 If the sink is not closely knitted into the countertop, it might affect its effectiveness.
 A shaky stainless steel sink can’t maximize its full potentials.

 Go to the sink bottom and tighten the hold-down bolts with a slot screwdriver or a crescent wrench.
 Ensure the bottom is well knotted and tightened.

 Neatly cut out excess caulk with a razor blade bulging out from the sink bottom.
 Clean up your stainless steel countertop and surface.
 Run water for leak tests.
 If there are no leakages and faults, then you are done.
-Your installation is perfect and your SS Sink is ready for use.
+Your installation is perfect and your Stainless Steel Sink is ready for use.